 Opal beads transmit light but are milky or translucent.
 Good opal glass glows like an opal gemstone.

-Satin beads look striated or layered because of the many minute air bubbles pulled through while the molten glass is formed.
+Satin beads look layered because of the many minute air bubbles pulled through while the molten glass is formed.
 The apparent shade varies with viewing angle.

 Translucent beads transmit light and you can see through them though not clearly.